FirasAbouzahr/pyPalace/README.md

 PSHELL  9       100     1
 ```

 Now we can use pyPalace to build corresponding AWS Palace config file.
+The example that is discussed below can be found [here](eigenmode_example.py).

 Start by importing the pyPalace functions:
 ```python